Last Updated on

 Also Read: 5 Scariest Buildings in the Philippines

 Aside from Imee reportedly seeing the spirit of Manuel Quezon, Bongbong had his own fair share of hauntings inside the State Dining Room.
-Their mother Imelda also used to insist being escorted to the bathroom near that room as she was afraid of seeing Manuel Roxas’s ghost.
+Their mother Imelda also used to insist on being escorted to the bathroom near that room as she was afraid of seeing Manuel Roxas’s ghost.

 As for President Benigno Aquino, he also spoke of hearing footsteps in the hallways and pianos playing by themselves at night.